Ottoman Aviation Squadrons: Establishment of the flight school and war units

 The Ottoman Empire started preparing its first pilots and aircraft, and with the founding of the Aircraft School (Tayyare Mektebi) in Yeşilköy (current Istanbul Atatürk Airport in Yeşilköy) on 3 July 1912, the empire began to train its own flight officers.
 The founding of the Aircraft School quickened advancement in the military aviation program, increased the number of enlisted persons within it, and gave the new pilots an active role in the Ottoman forces.

-The same year a single-seat and a two-seater Deperdussin were purchased from France and brought to Istanbul in March 1912.
+That same year, a single-seat and a two-seater Deperdussin were purchased from France and brought to Istanbul in March 1912.
 Two of the two-seater version of Bleriot XI-b were also acquired, the first of which was presented by Supreme Commander Rıza Paşa.
 Three of a different two-seat model named XI-2 and three of the single-seat ground trainer Pingouin were also used by the Ottoman Army.

 The REP (Robert Esnault-Pelterie) was also one of the first planes to be deployed by the Ottoman Empire.
 This aircraft was designed by Robert Esnault-Pelterie and its first flight took place in 1912; they entered service during the same year in France.
 In accordance with an agreement reached between the producer and the Ottoman Ministry of War, seven REP planes were purchased and the first one was planned to join the Ottoman Army on 15 March 1912.
 In late April 1912, the military aircraft was shown to the public for the first time when a large military parade was held for the honor of Sultan Mehmed V Reshad.
 Five of the seven purchased were single-seaters and the remaining two were two-seaters.
 One of the single-seaters was planned only for ground practising.
 The last plane was confiscated by the Serbians while being brought to Istanbul by train.
 These aircraft were already out of service by 1914.